 Top 10 Dinner Meals

 - Want the easiest dinnertime solution that will require the most minimal effort?
-Dehydrate your own meals beforehand or check out the many options available.
-For meat eaters you can buy the classic bucket, which includes two beef stroganoff, two chicken teriyaki, two beef stew, two lasagna with meat, two noodles and chicken, and two granola with blueberries.
+Dehydrate your meals beforehand or check out the many options available.
+For meat eaters, you can buy the classic bucket, which includes two beef stroganoff, two chicken teriyaki, two beef stew, two lasagna with meat, two noodles and chicken, and two granola with blueberries.
 Vegetarian?
 Check out a few favorites: Pasta Primavera, Vegetarian Lasagna and a Vegetarian Soup Medley.
 If you're interested in backpacking food, check out the The Best Backpacking Food.

 - Have you ever walked through your grocery store aisle and passed by something called Tasty Bites?
 If you're into Indian food, these are easy and delicious.
-Buy the kind you're psyched on and either pop them in a pot of boiling water or pour into a pan and warm up to your liking.
+Buy the kind you're psyched on and either pop them in a pot of boiling water or pour them into a pan and warm them up to your liking.
 A few favorites: Peas and Paneer Cheese, Channa Dal with Zucchini, and Madras Lentils.
 You can even buy rice.
 The Teriyaki Noodle Bowl is also a quick and easy meal.

 - Paella.
 Bring the taste of Spain to your camping experience.
 This is a ridiculously simple recipe.